 Discuss with your employer whether it would be willing to petition for you as an H-1B worker.
 If you are admitted under the H-1B program, you can then work with your employer to pursue permanent residence through an employment-based immigrant petition.

 For starters, your U.S. employer must have an affiliate, subsidiary, or other similarly related company or organization in another country.
-Also, you must be able to show that you worked in that related company or organization abroad for at least one year.
+Also, you must be able to show that you worked in that related company or organization abroad for at least one year within the last three years.
 Last, your employment abroad must have been in a specific capacity, either as a manager or executive or as a "specialized knowledge" worker.
-The L-1 is a much more complicated program; you should contact an immigration attorney if you believe you qualify.
+The L-1 is a complicated program; contact an immigration attorney if you believe you qualify.

 The E-1 program requires that your U.S. employer will be engaged in substantial trade with a country that is party to a trade agreement with the United States.
-Because Canada and the U.S. are partners under the NAFTA, if your employer does significant commerce with Canadian entities, you may qualify for the E-1 program.
+Because Canada and the U.S. are partners under the USMCA, if your employer does significant commerce with Canadian entities, you may qualify for the E-1 program.

 Similarly, the E-2 treaty investor status permits a citizen from a trade partner country to enter the U.S. to manage substantial investments out of his or her own personal assets.
 For example, a Canadian citizen who wishes to invest a substantial amount of money to expand a U.S. business may qualify for the E-2 program.

 The best part about derivative benefits is that, as a derivative beneficiary, your nonimmigrant intent is not a factor.
 In other words, if you are in the U.S. as a TN nonimmigrant and your spouse includes you as a derivative beneficiary on his or her own green card application, you will not lose your TN status.

 As you probably already know, certain relatives who are already U.S. citizens or lawful permanent residents can file immigrant visa petitions on your behalf.
-(For more on who is eligible, see "Family-Based Immigration Laws.")
+(For more on who is eligible, see Family-Based Immigration.)

 However, if you are in the U.S. as a TN, the filing of such a family-based petition for you could trigger a violation of your nonimmigrant status.
 This process is different from the derivative benefit strategy noted above.

-If you are in the U.S. in TN status and have an immediately available immigrant visa number, you may be able to file an application to adjust your status to permanent residence simultaneously with your family's petition for you.
+If you are in the U.S. in TN status and have an immediately available immigrant visa number, you might be able to file an application to adjust your status to permanent residence simultaneously with your family's petition for you.
 When you apply for adjustment of status, you can also apply for an employment authorization document that allows you to work in the U.S. while your adjustment is pending.
 However, this process entails certain risks for TN nonimmigrants because of the dual intent problem.
 Contact an immigration attorney for details and a personal analysis.